laravel/docs/artisan.md

 To assign a shortcut when defining an option, you may specify it before the option name and use a | delimiter to separate the shortcut from the full option name:

     email:send {user} {--Q|queue}

+You may also pass a value for the option shortcut:

+    email:send {user} {--Q|queue=}

+In this example, the user may pass a value for the shortcut like so:

+    php artisan email:send 1 -Q default

 <a name="input-arrays"></a>
 ### Input Arrays